StarPlayrX/bigmac/README.md

 4. https://starplayrx.com/downloads/disable_sip_and_authenticated_root_bigsur.mov

 ### How to clone your system
-* Execute `sudo asr -s /drag/source/here -t /drag/target/here -er -nov`
+* Execute `sudo asr -s /drag/source/here -t /drag/target/here -er -nov`.

 ### Known issues with USB 2.0
 1. Input devices that get disconnected do not reconnect.
 Workaround, use a USB 2.0/3.0 hub.
 Plug that into a Mac USB port and plug your input devices into the hub.
 This has been tested.
 USB 3.0 PCIe cards will also work but not at boot time.